 - A. Design Criteria: Verify following design criteria, available pressure and apply latest NFPA 13 and all local and State Code and Regulation. - 1.
-Occupancy: Type 1, High Rise, B Occupancy, 10 Stories.
+Occupancy: Type 1, High Rise, B Occupancy, 11 Stories.

-- 2. Hazard: Light hazard. - Construction: Non-combustible. - 4.
+- 2. Hazard: Light hazard. - 3.
+Construction: Non-combustible. - 4.
 Zoning: Verify. - 5.
 Hose Streams: Verify. - 6.
 Existing Application Rate: Verify. - 7.
 Existing Area of Application: Verify. - 8.
-Comply with State Building Code, State Fire Code, State Fire Marshal requirements, applicable City codes and requirements, and applicable National Fire Protection Association standards and pamphlets. - B. Existing fire protection system is such that each floor is looped and fed from 2 combination wet risers located in the Stairwells. - 1.
-Each riser on each floor has a dedicated fire protection control valve. - 2.
+Comply with State Building Code, State Fire Code, State Fire Marshal requirements, applicable City codes and requirements, and applicable National Fire Protection Association standards and pamphlets. - B. Existing fire protection system is such that each floor is divided into two zones. - One zone consists of the Main Building area of a floor (approximately 50k sqft) and other zone consists of the 9th Street Addition area of a floor (approximately 30k sqft). - 2.
+There is one combination wet riser for the Main Building fire protection systems; located in evacuation Stairway #2.
+And one combination riser wet riser for the 9th Street Addition fire protection systems; located in evacuation Stairway #4. - 3.
+Each zone on each floor has a dedicated fire protection control valve. - 4.
 Approval Calculations: Prepare hydraulic calculations of fire protection system. - a.
 Submit to Owner's insurance company and City Fire Department. - b.
 Submit one approved copy from each to Landlord, bearing stamp and/or signature of City Fire Department before proceeding with installations.